Non-Semisimple TQFT's and BPS $q$-Series: The relation between and

-where $C^r_{\omega,b}$ are the same as in Theorem \ref{thm:CGP-Zhat}. \end{theorem} \begin{proof} One can follow the proof of the Theorem \ref{thm:CGP-Zhat} since, from the Conjecture \ref{conj:FADO3}, the assumption (iv) of that theorem automatically holds with $\alpha(q,t)=1$.
-Moreover, the Conjecture \ref{conj:FADO3} provides a relation between $\lim_{t\rightarrow 1}\lim_{q\rightarrow 1} F^t_L(x^2,q)$ which appears in the denominator of \ref{thm-rhs-before-limit-exchange} and the Alexander-Conway function.
-Using the surgery formula for the torsion (see Appendix \ref{app:torsion}) we arrive at the statement of the theorem. \end{proof} \begin{rem} In the case of plumbing surgeries, the assumption (ii) holds if and only if the plumbing is \textit{weakly negative definite}, meaning the inverse of the linking matrix, $B^{-1}$, restricted on the vertices of degree $>2$ is negative definite (cf. \cite{Gukov:2019mnk}). \end{rem} \begin{example} Let $M$ be a rational homology sphere obtained by surgery over a plumbing link corresponding to a ``$Y$-shaped'' plumbing graph i.e. one formed by a single trivalent vertex corresponding to an unknot with strictly negative framing, three $1$-valent vertices and some $2$-valent vertices.
-Then as shown in Appendix \ref{app:commutlimits} the first hypothesis of Theorem \ref{thm:CGP-Zhat-torsion} is satisfied.
-Hypothesis $(iii)$ is satisfied as shown in Subsection \ref{sub:goodlinks} and $\hat{Z}$ is defined via $F_L$.
-So this provides an infinite family of examples in which Theorem \ref{thm:CGP-Zhat-torsion} holds. \end{example}
+\begin{proof} One can follow the proof of the Theorem~\ref{thm:CGP-Zhat} since, from the Conjecture~\ref{conj:FADO3}, the assumption $(iv)$ of that theorem automatically holds with $\alpha(q,t)=1$.
+Moreover, the Conjecture~\ref{conj:FADO3} provides a relation between \smash[b]{$\lim_{t\rightarrow 1}\lim_{q\rightarrow 1} W^t_L\big(x^2,q\big)$} which appears in the denominator of~\eqref{thm-rhs-before-limit-exchange} and the Alexander--Conway function.
+Using the surgery formula for the torsion (see Appendix~\ref{app:torsion}), we arrive at the statement of the theorem. \end{proof}

+\begin{Remark} In the case of plumbing surgeries, the assumption (ii) holds if and only if the plumbing is \textit{weakly negative definite}, meaning the inverse of the linking matrix, $B^{-1}$, restricted on the vertices of degree $>2$ is negative definite (cf.~\cite{Gukov:2019mnk}). \end{Remark} \begin{Example} Let $M$ be a rational homology sphere obtained by surgery over a plumbing link corresponding to a ``$Y$-shaped'' plumbing graph i.e. one formed by a single trivalent vertex corresponding to an unknot with strictly negative framing, three $1$-valent vertices and some $2$-valent vertices.
+Then as shown in Appendix~\ref{app:commutlimits} the hypothesis of Theorem~\ref{thm:CGP-Zhat-torsion} is satisfied.
+So this provides an infinite family of examples in which Theorem~\ref{thm:CGP-Zhat-torsion} holds.
+This family of examples overlaps with the ones considered in~\cite{MR4400935,fuji2021witten,Gukov:2019mnk,Gukov:2016njj}. \end{Example}